aya-en-amir/mapapp404/README.md

 # [Installation Instructions](#installation-instructions)
 1. The program source code can be obtained by clicking the green code button.
 From there, you can either:

-a. clone the repository using the provided link, or
+a. clone the repository using the provided link

    i.
 Copy the url.

    ii.
 On IntelliJ IDEA (or any other JAVA IDE) create a new project from version control.
 <img width="1440" height="900" alt="Screenshot 2025-08-07 at 18 51 53" src="https://github.com/user-attachments/assets/17623096-2611-4aca-8927-6cd3c6d447d8" />